 A researcher may decide to distribute the pre-published copy of the article to colleagues -- usually to establish his or her credit for the work prior to publication.
 Some authors choose to do this by posting articles to their own web site.
 The alternative, which is becoming increasingly popular, is to submit articles to "preprint servers" -- permanent and freely available databases on the Internet.
 This process does not involve any peer reviews (a preprint is defined as an unreviewed manuscript that has been publicly distributed or posted on servers that are generally available on the Web).
 Preprint servers, or databases, have developed mostly along discipline lines such as:

 arXive.org is a fully automated electronic archive and distribution server for research papers in the fields of physics, mathematics, non-linear science and computer science.
 It is owned and operated by Cornell University, a private not-for-profit educational institution.
 It is host to more than 300,000 preprints with just under 3,000 new preprints being submitted every month.

 Cogprints is "an electronic archive for self-archived papers in areas of psychology, neuroscience, linguistics, computer science, philosophy and biology.

-The Chemical Physics PrePrint Database is "a fully automated electronic archive and distribution server for the international theoretical chemistry community."
+The Chemical Physics PrePrint Database at Cornell University is "a fully automated electronic archive and distribution server for the international theoretical chemistry community."